 February 1st…“BEING FULL-BLOODED NORWEGIAN, WHAT KIND OF HERITAGE RELATED THINGS CAUGHT YOUR ATTENTION AS YOU WERE GROWING UP?”

-The tire treads of our family car sang a lullaby to this tiny boy as I drifted off to sleep upon my mother’s soft chest.
-Little toddler that I was, I had expended every ounce of my young Norwegian battery from playing with cousins during our fun visit and now Dad was pointing the car homewards and back to our farm there in southern Minnesota.
-As I slid from sleep to consciousness and back to sleep again, I was comforted by Mom’s voice, droning from the cavity of her bosom, as she conversed with our father while driving along.
+The tire treads of our family car thrummed against the gravel road as they sang a lullaby to this tiny boy while I drifted off to sleep upon my mother’s soft chest.
+Little toddler that I was, I had expended every ounce of my young Norwegian battery from playing with cousins during our fun visit to their home.
+Now Dad was pointing our car homewards bound and back to our farm there in southern Minnesota.
+As I groggily slid from sleep to consciousness and back to sleep again, I was comforted by Mom’s voice, droning from the cavity of her bosom, as she conversed with our father while driving along.
 It was a most pleasant way to be introduced to Norwegian-sounding words and their use in my infantile time of early life.

 But, later in life, when it came to adults talking amongst themselves, something unique to my Norwegian heritage began to evolve.
 As I grew, I began to discern something distinct in my grandparent’s generation; the sound of a Scandinavian accent, a flavoring, if you will, to their speech.